shivannis/xandr-docs-public/xandr-docs/invest/video-creatives.md

 ---
 title: Microsoft Invest - Video Creatives
-description: You can host or traffic video creatives through third-party ad servers.
+description: Host or traffic video creatives through third-party ad servers.
 Video creatives have higher conversion rates and can be configured in various ways. ms.date: 10/28/2023
 ---